What is an Emergency Restraining Order?

 Who Can Get a Restraining Order, or a 209A Order, in Massachusetts?

-In Massachusetts, Judges can only issue a restraining order or 209a order where the plaintiff and defendant:
+Judges can only issue a restraining order, or 209a, order where the plaintiff and defendant:

-(b) are living or did live in the same household”;
+- are living or did live in the same household;

 If the parties do not have a relationship outlined above, a judge cannot issue a 209a restraining order.
-However a there is no relationship requirement for 258e Harassment Order.
+However, there is no relationship requirement for 258e Harassment Order.

 What is the Definition of Abuse in a Restraining Order Hearing in Massachusetts?